 - Gizdich Ranch (Watsonville)

-8. Enjoy a movie under the stars
+9. Enjoy a movie under the stars at Sundown Cinema

-9. Enjoy a pint at a lively beer garden
+10. Enjoy a pint at a lively beer garden

 The Bay Area is home to some of the best craft beer in the country, meaning that it’s cultivated an entire generation of beer lovers and aficionados.
 When it comes to breweries, we’re hard to beat, but SF’s beer gardens are also excellent places to kick back and try out a flight or sip on your favorite pils and watch the game.
-This fall is also your last chance to check out Old Devil Moon, a beloved beer garden closing in November.

-11. Check out free concerts at the Golden Gate Park Bandshell
+14. Check out free concerts at the Golden Gate Park Bandshell

 Did you know dozens of amazing free concerts happen multiple days a week at the Bandshell?
 The Bandshell, which is 120 years old, added new lighting, a state-of-the-art sound system, and a new stage during the pandemic.
 The lineup is seriously impressive, with everything from singer/songwriters to R&B.

-13. Explore the “Golden Mile” on JFK Drive in Golden Gate Park
+15. Explore the “Golden Mile” on JFK Drive in Golden Gate Park

-14. Make the rounds at SF Open Studios
+16. Make the rounds at SF Open Studios

 SF Open Studios allows the public to visit over 400 local artists in their personal studios.
 The annual event started in 1975 as a way for local artists to increase the accessibility of their work by collectively opening their studios to the public.
-This event takes place across SF from October 20 through November 19.

-15. Stuff your face at the best SF bakeries
+17. Stuff your face at the best SF bakeries

 Who’s hungry?
-San Franciscans with a sweet tooth have it easy in this glorious city, because SF bakeries absolutely do not mess around.
+San Franciscans with a sweet tooth have it easy in this glorious city because SF bakeries absolutely do not mess around.
 We’re talking enormous flaky croissants, meticulously decorated cakes, buttery danishes, sweet and simple tarts, savory empanadas, SF-style sourdough bread, and basically anything else you can imagine.

-16. Enjoy a mug of decadent hot chocolate
+18. Enjoy a mug of decadent hot chocolate

 You don’t have to be a kid to know that hot chocolate is one of the most underrated drinks on any cafe’s menu.
-As we head into the fall and winter seasons, it’s a great time to compile some spots to visit next time you’re craving this delicious drink!
+As we head into the fall and winter seasons, it’s a great time to compile some spots to visit next time you’re craving this delicious drink.
 Discover everything from indulgent dark chocolate drinks to spiked adult beverages, to your classic on-the-go treat.
 Stay warm and enjoy!

-18. Warm up with the best ramen in the city
+19. Warm up with the best ramen in the city

 A steaming bowl of ramen is perhaps the most comforting and filling food we can think of!
 San Francisco, with its plethora of delicious and authentic Asian food, is one of the best places to enjoy this amazing dish.
 We decided to see where San Franciscans get their ramen fix, so we polled our Instagram followers for recommendations.

-19. Sip on these specialty fall-inspired coffee drinks
+20. Sip on these specialty fall-inspired coffee drinks

 Cafes and cocktail bars across SF are drawing inspiration from the season to craft truly delicious drinks.
 These caffeinated creations are perfect for this season of cool weather and cozy vibes.

-20. Find some fall foliage
+22. Spot some colorful fall foliage

 Fall foliage is truly a sight to behold.
 Familiar shades of green give way to red, orange, yellow, and brown during an incredible seasonal display.
 We might not have the vast color-changing forests that the East Coast loves to brag about, but here are a few excellent local spots to enjoy this seasonal show.

-21. Check out the Filoli Gardens
+23. Check out the seasonal events at Filoli